Years 1480-1499

 Cups are used for wine and bowls for food.
 These pieces bearing the imperial mark are mainly made for the use of the principal concubine Wan Guifei whose demands were evidently extreme.
 They are highly rare and not even found as failed or waste pieces, demonstrating the rigorous surveillance made on site in Jingdezhen by imperial eunuchs.

-This limited production was so expensive that the emperor's advisers were able to terminate it after about ten years, during the 20th year of the reign corresponding to 1485 of our calendar, two years before the death of the emperor and his concubine.
+This limited production was so expensive that the emperor's advisers were able to stop it after about ten years, during the 20th year of the reign corresponding to 1485 CE, two years before the death of the emperor and his concubine.

-On April 6 in Hong Kong, Sotheby's sells another melon bowl, lot 25 estimated HK $ 50M.
+On April 6, 2016, Sotheby's sold for HK $ 64M another melon bowl, lot 25.
 This piece is unique in the details of its pattern by the quantity and density of the fruit.
 Its size is 15.4 cm in diameter.

-1486 The Triumphs of Mantua
+1486 Triumphs of Caesar by Mantegna

-2020 SOLD for $ 11.7M including premium
+2020 SOLD for $ 11.7M by Sotheby's

 One of his most important achievements is the series of the Triumphs of Caesar.
 Nine tempera paintings were made in a unique format 268 x 278 cm.
 A tenth image is known from an engraving.
 The realization lasted several years.
 It was sufficiently advanced in 1486 to be praised by the Duke of Ferrara.